 Forget Jordan returning from retirement -- twice.
 Ignore Andy Pettite’s return to the Bronx.
-And don’t even think about Gronk’s upcoming reunion with Tom Brady.
+And don’t even think about Gronk’s reunion with Tom Brady.

 Dizzy Dean had the chance to be the greatest to ever come back from retirement.
 It has less to do with the fact that he did it six years after he retired -- after all, he was still only 37 -- but how he managed to make his return to the mound.

 Few players in baseball history can match Diz, on or off the field.
 The Hall of Famer absolutely decimated offenses when he and his brother Paul led the Gashouse Gang Cardinals teams of the 1930s.
 He won 58 games in 1934-35 and led the league in strikeouts for four consecutive seasons.
 He racked up complete games at a rate few could ever match (he led the league in that category three times) -- and when he didn’t start, the Cardinals were sure to call on him to close games out.

 As good as his right arm was, his mouth was even more famous.

 He regularly bragged about his abilities on the field, claiming that he and his brother Paul could almost single-handedly deliver a World Series championship to the Cardinals.
 Of course, he also famously said, “It ain’t braggin’ if you can back it up," and the duo proved that true in the team's 1934 World Series victory.